-CCBH staff members, including summer interns, are trained in proper water sample collection techniques.
+CCBH staff members, including summer workers, are trained in proper water sample collection techniques.
 CCBH has an existing Quality Assurance Management Plan that contains protocol for water quality sampling.
-This Plan is available to all staff.
-Staff members also adhere to protocol established in the Ohio Department of Health's Sampling Procedures, in addition to following protocol established by the CCBH contract laboratory, the Northeast Ohio Regional Sewer District (NEORSD).
+This Plan is available to all staff, and was revised/updated in January 2023.
+Staff members also adhere to protocol established in the Ohio Department of Health's Sampling Procedures, in addition to following protocol established by the CCBH contract laboratory, the Northeast Ohio Regional Sewer District.
 The NEORSD lab ensures that all samples meet required holding times and that sample manifest/chain-of-custody forms are properly completed.